KFIR

-KFIR (720 AM) is a commercial radio station licensed to Sweet Home, Oregon, in the Willamette Valley.
-It airs a news-talk radio format and is owned by Radio Fiesta Network, LLC.
+KFIR (720 AM) is a commercial radio station licensed to Sweet Home, Oregon, United States, serving the Willamette Valley.
+It airs a talk format and is owned by Radio Fiesta Network, LLC.

 By day, KFIR is powered at 10,000 watts using a non-directional antenna.
 It covers the cities of Albany, Corvallis, Lebanon and Salem during the day.
 But 720 AM is a clear-channel frequency on which WGN in Chicago is the dominant Class A station.
 To protect WGN from interference, at night KFIR greatly reduces power to 146 watts.

-Programming

-On weekdays, KFIR mostly carries nationally syndicated conservative talk shows along with news updates supplied by the KFIR newsroom and Townhall News.
-Hosts include Lars Larson, Mike Gallagher, Dana Loesch, Bill O'Reilly, Charlie Kirk, John B. Wells and Markley, Van Camp & Robbins.
-Overnight, Old Time Radio shows are heard.

-Weekends feature specialty shows on topics ranging from home repair, gardening, pets, the outdoors, the law, technology, cars and beer.
-Weekend syndicated shows include Rich DeMuro on Tech, Bill Handel on the Law and Sunday Nights with Bill Cunningham.